giaphiep/coding-standard/php-style-guide.md

 ### 1. Function Name

-Function name MUST start with a capital letter and MUST be camelcase.
+Function name MUST start with a lower letter and MUST be camelcase.

 #### &#10006; Incorrect